stgatilov/nsuolymp/README.md

 You can customize compilation (compiler parameters and order of preference) in `nsuolymp_cfg.py`.

+For stress-testing, you have to pass full generator command line in double quotes after `-s`.
+So you might need to prepend `./` (dot slash) to generator executable name on Linux or MacOS.

 On MacOS, you should run testsol as root (via `sudo`), otherwise it won't be able to enforce time and memory limits.